• Skip to main content

 Instructions

-• Wrap the beef tightly in a triple layer of plastic wrap, shaping it into a neat cylinder.
-Let it chill in the refrigerator overnight to set its shape (or at least 30 minutes).
+• Prep the Beef Tenderloin: Wrap the beef tightly in a triple layer of plastic wrap, shaping it into a neat cylinder.
+Refrigerate overnight if possible, or at least 30 minutes.

 • Heat a cast iron skillet over high heat until it’s smoking hot.
 Add a little oil with a high smoke point (such as avocado or grapeseed oil).
 Place the beef in the pan and sear each side for 60 seconds, including the ends.